apigee-labs/rapier/README.md

 Rapier takes a data-oriented approach to API design, which aligns with the model of the world-wide-web.
 If your mental model of an API is a network of HTTP resources identified and located using URLs, you should be comfortable with Rapier.
-If you think of a web API as a set of 'end-points' with 'parameters' (i.e. a traditional service-oriented or RPC model), the Rapier approach may not resonate with you.
+If you think of a web API as a set of 'end-points' with 'parameters' (a traditional service-oriented or RPC model), the Rapier approach may not resonate with you.
 While Rapier APIs conform to the principles of REST, including the provision of hypermedia links, Rapier APIs do not require special clients that adapt dynamically to changing server data formats—most clients of Rapier APIs are quite conventional.